VirtuallyCreative/virtuallycreative-core/content/blog/font-face-a-quick-guide.md

 ---
-title: @Font-Face: A Quick Guide
+title: Font-Face - A Quick Guide
 subtitle: A interesting tale about function of design
 excerpt: >-
   @font-face is a CSS rule which allows you to show fonts on a Web page